 - a budget.

-Please send proposals to the CIS Executive Director, John Tirman.
+Please send proposals to the CIS Director, Richard Samuels.
 Requests will be considered as they are received.

-To receive a reimbursement after a meeting go to the ATLAS Self Service webpage (certificates required) and select 'Reimbursement' from the list.
+To receive a reimbursement after a meeting, go to the ATLAS Self Service webpage (certificates required) and select 'Reimbursement' from the list.
 Enter the relevant info, leaving the G/L and Cost Object boxes blank.
 You need to scan in your itemized receipts and attach them.
-The system will give you an option to send it to someone for approval -- enter Amalia Teglas.
-Your message is sent to Amalia who approves it and forwards it electronically to MIT Accounting.
+The system will give you an option to send it to someone for approval -- enter Rodney Walkes.
+Your message is sent to Rodney who approves it and forwards it electronically to MIT Accounting.